-When you wake from the anaesthetic, you will be in the recovery room.
+When you wake from the anesthetic, you will be in the recovery room.
 A drip will be maintained and the catheter will normally be removed the same day.

 Patients should expect to take antibiotics and painkillers for a few days post-operatively.
 We encourage patients NOT to stay in bed.
 They should move around the house and resume normal activities as soon as they feel up to it.
 Some women are well enough to return to work 5 days after surgery.

-After discharge from hospital, what I should do?
+After discharge from the hospital, what I should do?